Xilinx/PYNQ/docs/source/8_iop_code.rst

 With the IOP Driver written, the Python class can be built that will communicate with that IOP.

-``<Pynq GitHub Repository>/Pynq/tree/master/python/pynq/pmods/pmod_als.py``
+``<Pynq GitHub Repository/python/pynq/iop/pmod_als.py``

-First the _iop, pmod_const and MMIO are imported and the MicroBlaze executable defined.
+First the MMIO, request_iop, iop_const, PMODA and PMODB are imported and the MicroBlaze executable defined.

 .. code-block:: python

-   from . import _iop
-   from . import pmod_const
+   import time
    from pynq import MMIO
+   from pynq.iop import request_iop
+   from pynq.iop import iop_const
+   from pynq.iop import PMODA
+   from pynq.iop import PMODB

-   ALS_PROGRAM = "als.bin"
+   ALS_PROGRAM = "pmod_als.bin"

-The IOP module is imported, along with the Pmod constant definitions (pin mappings) and the *MMIO* (interface to shared memory).

 The MicroBlaze binary for the IOP is also declared.
 This is the application executable, and will be loaded into the IOP instruction memory.